STEP 1: Learn about what we do

 • Fundraise or apply for grants – to pay for team shirts, any tournament fees, registration fee, etc.

-• Learn how to use the MINDSTORMS Robot Set and software through online resources or the tutorials included with your FLL Robot Set
+• Learn how to use the LEGO MINDSTORMS Robot Set and software through online resources or the tutorials included in your LEGO MINDSTORMS Education software.

-You need to recruit up to 10 team members from ages 9 to16 (9 to 14 in US/CAN/MEX).
+You need to recruit up to 10 team members from ages 9 to14 (9 to 16 outside North America).
 Team members must not exceed the maximum age on January 1 of the year the Challenge is released.
-For example, in the United States a student who turns 15 in May of 2013 would be eligible to compete in the Challenge released in August of 2013, whereas a child who turned 15 in December 2012 would not.
+For example, in the United States a student who turns 15 in May of 2015 would be eligible to compete in the Challenge released in August of 2015, whereas a child who turned 15 in December 2014 would not.
 Keep in mind that children can only be on one (1) team, but a coach is allowed to coach multiple teams.
 You will need a meeting space that has room to set up the 4x8 playing field, and a computer with internet access.

 Note on Team Size: